makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

 * we provide extensive baseline experiments for automatic FAU detection and automatic valence, arousal and (dis)liking intensity estimation

-# 2 State-of-the-art in audio-visual emotion databases
+# 2 SOTA in audio-visual emotion databases

 * The standard approach in automatic emotion recognition relies on machine learning models trained on a collection of recordings,